marcomusy/vedo/README.md

 - To install from the conda-forge channel: <br>
 `conda install -c conda-forge vedo`

-- Sometimes an older version of VTK can give better visualizations with transparent objects, to install it use: `pip install vtk==8.1.2` (if available on your system).
+- Sometimes an older version of VTK can yield better visualizations with transparent objects, to install it use: `pip install vtk==8.1.2` (if available on your system).

 - To use in jupyter notebooks use function `vedo.embedWindow()`, you may want to install `k3d` with:<br>